Module: blog¶

 logger = logging.getLogger(__name__)

-analysis = read_json(config, 'analysis')
+analysis = read_json(config, "analysis")

 if not analysis:

-logger.error(f"Problem with analysis file?
+logger.error("Problem with analysis file?
 No blog written.")

 return False